First Year Student FAQ - Health Sciences

 I think I've taken on too much this year, and want to drop a couple of units

 Contact your course coordinator, or see Tracy Douglas (First Year Coordinator) in Room C105 (Newnham Campus).
-You may be referred to the Faculty Student Adviser who is located in the Student Centre for further information.
+You may be referred to a Student Adviser who is located in the Student Centre for further information.

 Note: International students who want to change their study program should talk to their course coordinator or the International Student Advisor at the Student Centre as a reduction in the number of units taken may affect your completion date and have implications for your visa.